Hoagy Carmichael: 1940s

 Carmichael's career as a recording artist peaked in the mid-1940s when he recorded exclusively for Decca Records and V-Disc (the Armed Forces label for service personnel overseas), acted and performed in motion pictures, and hosted variety shows on the radio.
 He also sang in live shows across the United States, and debuted in the United Kingdom at the London Casino in 1948.
 According to his son Randy, Carmichael was an incessant composer, working on a song for days or even weeks until it was perfect.
 His perfectionism extended to his clothes, grooming, and eating.
 Once the work was done, however, Carmichael would cut loose—relax, play golf, drink, and indulge in the Hollywood high life.
 Carmichael also found time to write his first autobiography, The Stardust Road, published in 1946.
 In addition, Carmichael composed an orchestral work, Brown County in Autumn, in 1948, but it was not well received by critics.

 Between 1944 and 1948, Carmichael became a well-known radio personality and hosted three musical-variety programs.
 In 1944–45, the 30-minute Tonight at Hoagy's aired on Mutual radio on Sunday nights at 8:30 p.m.
 (Pacific time), sponsored by Safeway supermarkets.
 Produced by Walter Snow, the show featured Carmichael as host and vocalist.
 Musicians included Pee Wee Hunt and Joe Venuti.
-Fans were rather blunt about Carmichael's singing, providing comments such as "you cannot sing for your soul" and "your singing is so delightfully awful that it is really funny".
+Fans were rather blunt about Carmichael's singing, providing comments such as "you cannot sing for your soul" and "your singing is so delightfully awful that it is really funny."

 1950s

 During the 1950s, the public's musical preferences shifted toward rhythm and blues and rock and roll, ending the careers of most older artists.
 Carmichael's songwriting career also slowed down, but he continued to perform.

-In the early 1950s variety shows were particularly popular on television.
+In the early 1950s, variety shows were particularly popular on television.
 Carmichael's most notable appearance was as the host of Saturday Night Review in June 1953, a summer replacement series for Your Show of Shows.
-He was also a regular cast member, playing the character role of Jonesy the ranch hand in the first season of NBC's western TV series Laramie (1959–63).
+He was also a regular cast member in the first season of NBC's western TV series Laramie (1959–63), playing the character role of Jonesy the ranch hand.

 As his songwriting career started to fade, Carmichael's marriage also dissolved.
 He and his wife Ruth divorced in 1955.